sriram-yeluri/shellScripting/README.md

 man builtin

 ## How to debug shell script
-use -x option in the shebang to debug a script.
+use -x option in the hashbang to debug a script.
 ex: #!/bin/bash -x
-Note: Adding -x at shebang will print debug messages for entire script.
+Note: Adding -x at hashbang will print debug messages for entire script.
 So to avoid debugging entire script and to debug only selected lines of a script , use set -x and set +x